thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 3.7.1.5 Security

 The security of the project and the information gathered from it is a functional requirement which the team must hold in high regard.
-The code of the programme we are developing will be open-source, therefore, the team will not have to worry about who can access our code when it is complete.
+The code of the programme the team will develop will be open-source, therefore, the team will not have to worry about who can access our code when it is complete.
 As previously mentioned in section 3.7.1.2.2, the programme will store video files and static images of the events that occur.
 These video files will be filmed on public property, therefore, can legally be accesible by anyone who is not using such images for commercial use [2].
 However, the team intends to take an ethical approach when dealing with such footage and information, see section 3.7.2.1.